 There have been reports of some centres failing to show the health and safety video which they say is shown at the beginning of each jump.
 So, where a trampoline park has been negligent in advising on the risks of using their equipment and the customer suffers injury as a result then the wavier will not prevent the customer from making a compensation claim.
 Similarly there is a duty on the parks to maintain equipment and ensure that they are not dangerous or defective in any way.
 Where breaches of safety standards do occur then legal liability can arise.

-If you have suffered a trampoline accident and want to know where you stand then contact us for a free case assessment.
+If you have suffered a trampoline accident and want to know where you stand then contact us for a free case assessment or complete our special Trampoline Accident Questionnaire.
 We will be happy to review a copy of any waiver you have signed and review the circumstances of the accident.
 We will then be able to tell you whether we can assist you on a No Win – No Fee basis.